ankleBowl/m1-multimc-hack/README.md

 ## Credits

-The `mcwrap.py` script was written by Yusef Napora, and is public domain.
+The `mcwrap.py` script was written by Yusef Napora and very simply modified by me, and is public domain.
 Please feel free to fork and improve, but expect PRs & issues, etc to be routed to the Sirius Cybernetics Corporation, Complaints Division.
 [Share and Enjoy!](https://hitchhikers.fandom.com/wiki/Share_and_Enjoy)